electrickite/httpty/README.md

 HttPty
 ======

-HttPty (HTTP pty) provides a browser-based terminal emulator that connects to a pseudo tty (pty) interface on the host via WebSockets.
+HttPty (HTTP pty) enables connections to pseudo tty (pty) interfaces on the host system via WebSockets.
+It also provides a browser-based terminal emulator and client implementation.

 # Requirements